 A growing resource list of rare earth element mining companies.
 Information on this page reflects only the limit of the author's research and understanding based on current and past news articles, government and industry publications, and each company's own website.
 The information provided is guaranteed to reflect unintentional author biases, and to be neither entirely accurate, nor entirely complete.
 Nevertheless, I hope it provides a useful resource.
 Please do not hesitate to contact me if you spot a mistake or would like additional information or mining/exploration companies added to this list.
 This list is intended to include mining and exploration companies only.
 Due to limited space and time, it does not include distributors or resellers of refined REE materials, metals, parts, or finished products.

 United States.
 Mining in the US.
 Molycorp is an established entity in the world of metals mining, and has the strongest history of REE mining of any US company mining within the US.
-With infrastructure already in place, they stand to be the first US mining company to begin full scale mining and production.
-Molycorp will, likely, be producing rare earth oxides in substantial quantities by 2012 from their Mountain Pass mine in California.
+Molycorp currently produces rare earth oxides from their Mountain Pass mine in California.
 The Mountain Pass Mine contains at least 20 million tons of ore, enough REE resources to keep Molycorp in production well in to the future.
 The Mountain Pass Mine retrieves ore from a precambrian carbonatite intrusion in gneiss.
 The ore is primarily bastnaesite, with lesser amounts of monazite and apatite.
 The mine produces primarily LREE (light rare earth element) REOs (rare earth oxides) at an average of 8.9% of the ore by mass, with Cerium, Lanthanum, Neodymium, and Praseodymium comprising about 99% of REE output.

 Canadian.
 Developing mines in the United States, Canada, and South Africa.
-Great Western Minerals Group is a well established entity in the world or rare earth elements, will probably be one of the first few companies to successfully produce ore outside of China, and is widely acknowledge to have one of the best business models and infrastructures in the industry.
-The company also controls Less Common Metals, Ltd. (UK) and Great Western Technologies, Inc. (USA) as wholly owned subsidiaries.
+Great Western Minerals Group is a well established entity in the world of rare earth elements, with a long-term company history in rare earth alloy manufacturing.
+The company is expanding into active rare earth mining in an effort to develop a vertical supply chain for their own manufacturing needs.
+They are one of the leading companies in the race to develop substantial REE production outside of China.
+The company is widely acknowledge to have one of the best business models and infrastructures in the industry, and has shown a strong pro-environmental track record.
+Great Western also controls Less Common Metals, Ltd. (UK), Rare Earth Extraction Company, Ltd. and Great Western Technologies, Inc. (USA) as wholly owned subsidiaries.
 Less Common Metals is a producer of rare earth and other refined alloys.
 Great Western Technologies, in Troy, Michigan, is a research and development center and producer of rare earth components and end products.
+Rare Earth Extraction Company, Ltd., controls the Steenskampskraal mine.

-Great Western Minerals Group controls or has interest in 8 mining/exploration properties in various stages of production.
-The predominant, initial ore source is Steenkampskraal Mine, in South Africa, where GWMG has signed an agreement to receive 100% of mine production.
-This mine has been in prior production, and is being reopened by Rareco, a company in which GWMGF holds over 70% ownership.
-Steenkampskraal Mine produces extremely high grade rare earth ores from monazite bearing pegmatite veins within gneiss host rock.
+Great Western Minerals Group controls or has interest in several mining/exploration properties, but has a strong focus on development of the Steenkampskraal mine, located in South Africa.
+The Steenkampskraal Mine, which has been in prior production, and thus has a substantial amount of infrastructure already in place, produces extremely high grade rare earth ores from monazite bearing pegmatite veins within gneiss host rock.
 The mine is also a minor producer of gold and copper.
-In addition to below ground resources already accessible by well maintained mines, a significant quantity of REE rich above ground material stand ready for processing in tailing piles left by earlier mining for thorium.
+In addition to below ground resources already accessible by well maintained mines, a significant quantity of REE rich above ground material stand ready for processing in tailing piles.
 The Steenkampskraal Mine is fully permitted.
 Additional permitting allows the mine to process and store thorium co-products safely on site, a potentially substantial market advantage.

-Disclosure: I have purchased stock in this company.
+Disclosure: I have chosen to purchase stock in this company.

-The oxide percentages in the Mount Weld mine rival Great Western's Steenkampskraal location and the volume of oxide rich ore is very high.
+The Mount Weld mine rivals even Great Western's Steenkampskraal location in rare earth concentration and the volume of oxide rich ore is very high.
 The extremely high grade ores are adequate for long term production, with over 1.4 million tonnes of rare earth oxides reported in the ground.
 Substantial stockpiles are stored above ground and ready to ship.

 The geological context of the mine is the Mount Weld carbonatite, where weathering of carbonatite minerals within the structure has resulted in significant surface concentration of primarily light rare earth oxides in phosphates and laterites (Lottermoser, 1990).
 The mine ratios are LREE dominant, according to the company website, with Cerium and Lanthanum making up about 73% of oxides.
 Excellent percentages of Neodymium and Praseodymium (about 23.8% of oxides), along with lesser percentages of a few other elements provide the mine with a solid basis for long term competition.
 Niobium and tantalum provide potentially valuable co-products.

 Australia.
 Mining in Australia.
-Arafura is developing the Nolans project, which includes the Nolans Bore Mine and a refining and processing facility, the Whyalla Rare Earths Complex, in North Central Australia and South Central Australia, respectively.
-Arafura is ahead of the curve compared to many of its competitors, hoping to be producing and selling 20,000 tonnes/year of rare earth oxides (REO) from its mine, through the Whyalla facility, by 2013.
-The Nolans Bore Mine location is producing REEs, along with marketable quantities of uranium and phosphate, in masses and veins of fluorapatite, allanite, and carbonate host ores, all found within an unusual intrusion in an otherwise granitic and mixed metamorphic regional context.
-The Nolans Bore Mine appears to contain at least 850,000 tonnes of REE oxides.
-The REOs will be produced along with 3 coproducts: gypsum, phosporic acid, and uranium oxide.
-The company expresses a strong commitment to both sustainable development and environmental care.
+Arafura is developing the Nolans Bore Mine and an associateed concentration facility.
+The mine is located within the Aileron-Reynolds exploration project, located in North Central Australia, northwest of Alice springs.
+Arafura projects commercialization of the Nolans project by 2016/2017.
+The Nolans Bore Mine ore body hosts REEs (2.8% rare earth oxides), along with marketable quantities of uranium and phosphate, in masses and veins of fluorapatite, allanite, and carbonate host rock, all found within an unusual intrusion in an otherwise granitic and mixed metamorphic regional context.
+The Nolans Bore Mine appears to contain at least 1.217 million tonnes of REE oxides, enough for long term production.
+The company expresses a strong commitment to sustainable and environmentally responsible development.

 Canada.
 Avalon Rare Metals has an exceptionally good ore resource at Thor Lake, and is likely to be in production by 2013.
 Their ratios of heavy REEs is excellent, giving them an additional potential market advantage.
 Avalon Rare Metals, Inc. has shown a truly remarkable commiment to environmental and social responsibility, and despite their likelyhood of becoming one of the world's largest rare earth producers in coming decades, also stands to be one of the greenest producers of the the elements critical to an environmentally sustainable economy.